 Director: Robert Mauck, Ph.D.

-In short, assessment of musculoskeletal tissue mechanics should often be primary criteria in both basic and translational studies of degradation and treatment.
-Moreover, the innovation and sophistication of biomechanical quantification must continue at a pace on par with the ever-deepening knowledge of musculoskeletal tissue molecular biology, with advances in molecular and imaging technologies, and with new therapeutic developments in order to discern the functional outcomes in these studies.
 The overall objective of this Biomechanics Core (BC) is to develop and utilize a wide range of biomechanical approaches to evaluate musculoskeletal tissue damage and repair, and to provide training and funding for new projects and collaborations utilizing these assays.
-The Specific Aims are:
+Succinctly, our overarching aims are:

-Successful completion of these aims will significantly enhance the environment and the capabilities of researchers at the University of Pennsylvania (Penn), leading to new approaches to address musculoskeletal disorders and new collaborations between Center faculty who may have not previously included biomechanical function approaches in their musculoskeletal research programs.
+Successful completion of these aims will significantly enhance the environment and the capabilities of researchers at the University of Pennsylvania, leading to new approaches to address musculoskeletal disorders and new collaborations between Center faculties who may have not previously included biomechanical function approaches in their musculoskeletal research programs.